In This Article

 Follow the steps to delete your Ancestry data.
 But if you want to destroy your spit sample, you must call Member Services.

 You need to ask LivingDNA to delete your data and account.
-Unfortunately, they are not transparent (which isn’t a good sign for your DNA security).
+Their process, however, lacks transparency, which may not be a good sign for DNA security.

-When requesting to delete your data from their database, you will be asked to fill out a form:
+If you wish to have your DNA data deleted from their database, LivingDNA will ask you to fill out a form:

 MyHeritage has a robust privacy policy.
-It allows you to revoke your permissions at any time.
+The company allows you to revoke your permissions at any time.
 You can also delete your DNA results permanently and ask them to destroy your sample.4

-You can ask MyHeritage to discard your DNA sample by emailing privacy@myheritage.com.
+You can ask MyHeritage to discard your DNA sample by emailing them at privacy@myheritage.com.
 The following steps will help you delete your DNA data.

 First, go to the DNA tab on the top menu bar and select Manage DNA Kits.